Afirestriker/Git-Guide/README.md

  git remote add origin <https://github.com/username/repository.git>
  //NOTE: for this you will need PAT (access token) to your github

+ //check the origin value point to which directory for fetch/pull and push command
+ git remote -v

 ### Git Pull from GitHub
  //fetch gets all the change history of a tracked branch/repo from a remote repository